rebecavalverde/help-docs/docs/en/edu/activities.md

 ### 2. Pick your assignment type

-There are 3 different kinds of assignment or activities that you can create:
+There are 3 kinds of assignment or activities that you can create:

 ![Stream view](/help/assets/img/edu/class-new-assignment-pick-type.png)

 #### New score

-Your students will have to create a new score, work on it following your instructions, and submit it back to you.
+Your students will have to create a new score, work on it following your instructions, and send it back to you.

 #### Template